 Researchers analyzed several parameters, such as the tender point count (TPC), common symptoms, disease severity (using the Fibromyalgia Impact Questionnaire, or FIQ), quality of life (using the Nottingham Health Profile, or NHP), and pain severity (measured with the Visual Analog Scale, or VAS).

 Of the 100 patients, 31 were included in the FM group, and 69 composed the non-FM group.

 Fibromyalgia patients presented significantly higher scores in pain, sleep, social isolation, and emotional reactions in the quality of life score compared to the non-FM group.
 No difference was found in terms of gender on the TPC and disease severity measures, but these parameters were reduced with increasing age — the older the patient, the worse the result.

 Results also indicated that disease severity and TPC were linked to pain and emotional reactions as tested in the quality of life score.
 However, no correlation was found between disease severity and TPC and the patients’ physical mobility, sleep, energy, and social isolation.

-Together, the results indicated that not only the prevalence of fibromyalgia increases with aging, but the disease also brings poor quality of life to these patients.
+Together, the results indicated that not only does the prevalence of fibromyalgia increase with aging, but the disease also brings a poor quality of life to these patients.

 For More Information Related Fibromyalgia Visit below sites: